 Potato Blue Cheese Tartlets are an easy, elegant and hearty appetizer!
 My family is glued to the TV every weekend during football season.
-For the big game, I make this easy appetizer recipe.
-This post is sponsored by the Idaho® Potato Commission in conjunction with a social media campaign through Sunday Supper LLC.
-All opinions are my own.
+For the big game, this easy appetizer recipe was on the menu!

 Potato Blue Cheese Tartlets